Transfer money to South Africa. Cheap and fast ways to make an international money transfer

 There is no legal limit on how much money can be sent to or from Malaysia, although banks and other payment providers may impose their own limits.
 Money transfer limits can vary quite widely between providers, and may also change depending on how you want to fund your transfer.
 You could find different limits in place when you pay by card compared to paying using a bank transfer, for example.

 MYR/ZAR exchange rate trends

-To transfer money to South Africa using one of the international money transfer providers in our tables, the fees range from 63.21 MYR with Wise to 162.59 MYR with OFX (but the fee could be even higher with a bank).
+To send money to South Africa using one of the international money transfer providers in our tables, the fees range from 67.94 MYR with Wise to 159.81 MYR with WorldRemit (but the fee could be even higher with a bank).
 The exact cost depends a lot on where you’re sending money, how much you’re sending, how you want to pay, and how you want the payment to be received.

 When you’re sending money internationally, don’t forget that the overall fee you pay can include the transfer fee, an extra charge wrapped up in the exchange rate used, and third party charges like a cash advance fee from your credit card issuer.

 Best money transfer rate to South Africa

 The best rate available to send money to South Africa will usually be the mid-market exchange rate.
 The mid-market exchange rate is the rate used when banks buy and sell currencies on global markets.